 BonnieJean Kurle, "Reasonable Language: An Integrative Study of Paul Grice's Theories of Meaning, Reasoning, and Value," Faculty, MCC, Nebraska (2013).

-Jacob Tuttle, “Suárez’s Metaphysics of Efficient Causation: An Interpretive Study” Post-doc, Loyola Marymount University; Visiting Assistant Professor, St. Michael’s College, VT.
+Jacob Tuttle, “Suárez’s Metaphysics of Efficient Causation” (Jeff Brower); Full Time Visiting Lecturer, Gonzaga University; Previously Post-doc, Loyola Marymount University; Previously Visiting Assistant Professor, St. Michael’s College, VT

 Winship Varner, "Hylomorphism: A Viable Restrictivist Approach to Material Composition?," Adjunct Professor at Sierra Nevada College.